• Skip to primary navigation

 Frosting can be used for anything.
 I love using it for layer cakes, birthday cakes, and cupcakes.

 Have some fun with your next batch of cupcakes!!
-If you will be using sprinkles to decorate with the frosting, be sure to check to make sure your sprinkles are gluten free!
+If you will be using sprinkles to decorate with the frosting, check to make sure your sprinkles are gluten free!

 More Delicious Ways To Use Frosting: